inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

--  Setting the propagation animation speed to 300/c, where c is the speed of light, results in the animation speed value of 10-6, and the animation of the propagating signal traveling 300 meters on the playground in one second (when the playback speed is set to 1.)
+-  Setting the propagation animation speed to 300/c, where c is the speed of light, results in the animation speed value of 10-6, and the animation of the propagating signal traveling 300 meters on the scene in one second (when the playback speed is set to 1.)
 -  The transmission animation speed should be about two magnitudes larger, as the time it takes for the propagating signal to reach the node farthest from the transmitter is two magnitudes smaller than the